Skip to main content

 note

-Executions are normally created in the project where the executed resource (e.g. FLOW) is located.
-If the executed resource is located in a bundle, the execution is created in the Default project.
+Executions are normally created in the project or bundle where the executed resource (e.g. FLOW) is located.

 See here how you can override this behaviour.